 After a complete explanation of the crocodiles, everyone had the unique opportunity to take photos sitting or laying on the back of one of the crocodiles (and this is completely safe).
 These wild animals have always lived and interacted with the villagers.

 This is a moderately large lake full of crocodiles visited regularly and some are as habituated as a crocodile can be.
 They are sacred to the local community as they are viewed as the embodiment of the elders of the community.
-All of us sat on the back of the largest crocodile, held his tail and front legs.
+All of us sat on the back of the largest crocodile, and held his tail and front legs.
 They fed two chickens to the crocs by dangling them above the animals.

 Steve Sankara’s memorial.
 He was the leading force in the 1987 revolution and was assassinated.
 It is a large bronze of him in military garb on a big plinth, holding his arm up.

 United Nations Roundabout.
-The steel framed globe with blue continents is in the middle of a roundabout.
+The steel-framed globe with blue continents is in the middle of a roundabout.

 Day 2 Sat 08/10